MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ### Problem.set_fixed_variables

-During experimentation, the user may want to set a variable (or a group of variables) to a particular value.
-Calling set_fixed_variables will return a new Problem object representing the modified problem after such variables have been fixed.
+During experimentation, you may want to set a variable (or a group of variables) to a particular value.
+Calling set_fixed_variables will return a new Problem object representing the modified problem after the selected variables have been fixed.

 ```py
 fixed_var = {'1': 1, '2': 1}